opulo-inc/docs/docs/openpnp/v4/calibration/6-nozzle-offset/index.md

----
-title: "Top Camera to Nozzle Offset Calibration"
-linkTitle: "Nozzle Offset Calibration"
-weight: 60
-type: docs
-description: >
-  Calibrating the offset of the nozzle from the top camera

----

-# Top Camera to Nozzle Offset ([Video Guide](https://youtu.be/h3mtEQfGMlM?si=wUI5YeJmyOG8ii4G&t=1375))
+# Top Camera to Nozzle Offset

 Calibrating the nozzle offset ensures precise alignment between the nozzle tips and the top camera.
 This process involves capturing the exact position of the nozzle tip and aligning the top camera to the same reference point.
 The calibration is essential for accurate component placement and must be performed carefully.